Hesperis

 Hesperis is a genus of flowering plants in the family Brassicaceae.
-Most are native to Eurasia, with several endemic to Greece & Turkey.
+Most are native to Eurasia, with several endemic to Greece and Turkey.
 Many plants of this genus bear showy, fragrant flowers in shades of purple and white.
 One of the more widely known species is the common garden flower Hesperis matronalis.

 The genus name Hesperis was probably given because the scent of the flowers becomes more conspicuous towards evening (Hespera is the Greek word for evening).

-Species include:
+Species

+The following species are recognised in the genus Hesperis: